TritonDataCenter/rfd/rfd/0050/README.md

 [Mariposa](https://github.com/joyent/rfd/tree/master/rfd/0036) where event
 callback may become the new paradigm for end-user API interactions.

-This is a major decision we have to make before moving forward.
+The current bias is to keep the API as a new revision of `MachineAudit` for two main reasons:

+1. There is an established mechanism for authentication and authorization.
+2. Unlike metrics which are needed for real-time monitoring and can tolerate occasional data loss, audit trail availability allows a minor delay but needs to be complete and persistent.

 ### How does this feature relate to `docker events`?

-Enhaced instance audit does not fully cover `docker events` but can bring us a step closer to it.
-Currently `docker events` supports:
+Enhanced instance audit does not fully cover `docker events` but can bring us a step closer to it.
+Currently `docker events` supports

-1. the life-streaming of events
+1. the live-streaming of events
 2. change tracking of images, networks, and volumes
 3. non-lifecycle events such as attach/detach and mount/unmount

-We can consider 2 and 3 in the next iteration.
-But the support for streaming is obviously based on the decision on the previous question.
+We can consider 2 and 3 in the next iteration, but the support for streaming is obviously based on the decision on the previous question.

 ### Should we track the changes made to internal attributes?

 Certain instance attributes are not exposed to the end users (e.g. cpu shares, billing tag).
-Change tracking for these internal attributes can still be useful for operators.
-But they are arguably noises to the end users.
-Perhaps we can have two classes of audit trail where the ones related to internal attributes are filtered out from the end-user API.
+Change tracking for these internal attributes can still be useful for operators but can be considered noises to the end users.
+We can have two classes of audit trail where the ones related to internal attributes are filtered out from the end-user API.
 For MVP, we can consider scoping out the tracking of internal attributes.

 ### How far do we go with capturing the details in update requests?

-Single attribute modifications (e.g. firewall enabled, owner uuid) is relatively easy to capture and present to the user.
-But some other changes may require the dumping of an entire request payload which contains the 'before' and 'after' snapshots of the attribute values.
-We'll probably need a flexible schema to avoid having to tailor the audit trail format for different events.
+Single attribute modifications (e.g. firewall enabled, owner uuid) are relatively easy to capture and present to the user, but some changes may require the dumping of the entire input and the 'after' attribute values.
+We'll probably need a flexible response format to avoid having to tailor the audit trail output for different events.

 ### Should we allow user to opt out of audit?

 A good reason for opting out is when users are dealing with dev/test instances that are rapidly created and destroyed.
 They are not concerned about the change history and do not want the associated overhead.
 The caveat is that users may find that they *do* need the audit trail when something has gone wrong.

-### What if a request failed catastrophically without any audit trail?

-This is an implementation detail I would gladly leave to someone more capable to recommend the solution!
+As such, the bias is to make audit required all the time.
+The permission to query the audit trail is still controlled by RBAC as how it is currently.